 The Siege of 1190

-The castle’s defensive design was put to the ultimate test in 1190 when the Almohad Caliph Yaqub al-Mansur besieged the city with a massive army.
-The Templars held their ground, and this successful defense prevented the Moorish reconquest of the region at a critical moment in the nation’s formation.
-This was not just a local skirmish; it was a pivotal battle that secured independence and validated the Templar presence in Tomar Portugal.
+The castle’s defensive design was put to the ultimate test in 1190.
+The Almohad Caliph Yaqub al-Mansur besieged the city with a massive army, but the Templars held their ground.
+This successful defense prevented the Moorish reconquest of the region at a critical moment in the nation’s formation.

 From Templars to the Order of Christ